serenity-is/docs/api/js/domwise/functions/derivedSignal.md

 `TDerived`

-The type of the derived value.
+Type of the derived/computed value.

 ### TInput

 `TInput` = `any`

-The type of the input signal's value.
+Type of the source signal's value.

 ## Parameters